 Insertion Device (ID) Interface

-An ID server runs on a VMS host machine and performs these functions:
+An ID server runs as sequences, one per ID, on soft-iocidctrl and performs these functions:

 - Allocates control of the devices to SPEAR operations or authorized beamline users as appropriate.
 It listens for requests from the operators and remote users by monitoring PVs that are set by either the operator displays or other CA clients maintained by the beamline users.
 It keeps track of the current owner of all the IDs and will only allow the current owner to move the device.
 Ownership of a device does NOT automatically revert to the SPEAR operator when the SPEAR state drops down to AP or Down.